Social Etiquette: Everything You Need To Know About Behaving Well

 43. Think well before posting your own picture to social media as well.
 It’s not like there is a particular social etiquette for these pictures… But you should always remember that your future employers, colleagues, and loved ones may find your old posts and even use them against you.

-44. Skip comment section drama, and don’t get involved in virtual conflicts.
+44. Skip the comment section drama, and don’t get involved in virtual conflicts.
 Just be a bigger person – respect yourself by not taking a part in it.

 Social Etiquette Is Like a Cherry On Your Personal Image Cake